 Teaching contribution a number of biotechnology & microbiology related modules.

-Dr Le's major interest is grounded on drug discovery using Antimicrobial Peptides (AMPs).
-Currently, he focuses on the biosynthesis of AMPs using microbial host expression systems.
-The optimised… read more
+Dr Le's major interest is on drug discovery using Antimicrobial Peptides (AMPs).
+Currently, he focuses on the directed evolution and next-generation discovery of AMPs using microbial host expression… read more

-Dr Le's major interest is grounded on drug discovery using Antimicrobial Peptides (AMPs).
-Currently, he focuses on the biosynthesis of AMPs using microbial host expression systems.
+Dr Le's major interest is on drug discovery using Antimicrobial Peptides (AMPs).
+Currently, he focuses on the directed evolution and next-generation discovery of AMPs using microbial host expression systems.
 The optimised systems will be applied for bioproduction and high-throughput screening and expression of AMP analogues as novel leads.
 Besides, his research is aligned towards understanding the fundamental principles governing the biological activity of AMPs towards designing therapeutically-enhanced synthetic peptide variants to be used as the novel antimicrobial agents.

 He is also working on discovering novel antimicrobial compounds from the natural environments and improving on the qualitative and quantitative aspects of the antimicrobial compounds.
 A key area of his research interest is pneumococcal vaccination, in particular pneumococcal serotype distribution and antibiotic profiling,